kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * Current telemetry numbers from OpenShift show that only a small number of clusters would be broken by this change.
 See [risks and mitigations](#risks-and-mitigations) for numbers.

 To sum it up from a different perspective, we propose that kubelet mounts a Pod's volume with `-o context=XYZ` when *all* these conditions are met:
-* Pod has `Pod.Spec.SecurityContext.SELinuxChangePolicy: MountOption` or `null` and `SELinuxMount` feature gate is enabled.
+* Pod has `Pod.Spec.SecurityContext.SELinuxChangePolicy: MountOption` or `null` and `SELinuxMount` feature gate is enabled (Phase 3).
-  * Or the volume is RWOP and only feature gate `SELinuxMountReadWriteOncePod` is enabled.
+  * Or the volume is RWOP and only feature gate `SELinuxMountReadWriteOncePod` is enabled (Phase 1 and Phase 2).
 * Pod has SELinux label set, at least in `Spec.SecurityContext.SELinuxOptions.Level` or all containers have `Spec.Containers[*].SecurityContext.SELinuxOptions.Level`.
   * When a `PodSecurityContext` or `SecurityContext` specifies incomplete SELinux label (i.e. omits `SELinuxOptions.User`, `.Role` or `.Type`), kubelet fills the blanks from the system defaults provided by [ContainerLabels() from go-selinux bindings](https://github.com/opencontainers/selinux/blob/621ca21a5218df44259bf5d7a6ee70d720a661d5/go-selinux/selinux_linux.go#L770).
     [See Story 2 below](#story-2).